barry-waldbaum-rl/reat-vm-setup/README.md

 You're finished creating the base VM.

-16. Create a snapshot from the VM called 'reat-snap'.
+17. Create a snapshot from the VM called 'reat-snap'.

-17. Create an image from the snapshot called 'reat-image'.
+18. Create an image from the snapshot called 'reat-image'.

-18. Create a test instance from the image.
-The startup script below runs the VNC container and passes in the instance IP.
+19. Create a test instance from the image.

+NOTE: Be sure to add the startup script below which runs VNC container on start up and passes in the instance's internal IP address so, once signed in, a VNC user can SSH back to the main VM as user 'trainee' (for installing Redis Enterprise Software in one of the labs) as well as SSH to RL nodes (n1-n3 and s1-s3) as an RL admin and run 'rlaadmin'.

 ```bash
 docker run -e EX_IP=`/sbin/ifconfig | grep -A 1 ens4 | grep inet | awk -F ' ' '{ print $2 }'` -p 80:6901 -e VNC_PW=trainee! --net redislabs --ip 172.18.0.2  --name vnc -d re-vnc;